 - Facilitate the withdrawal of compensation funds out of the Supreme Court Suitor’s Fund

-- Prepare and Lodge Court Applications
+- Prepare and lodge Court Applications

 If you have an interest in property that is being acquired, please contact us early.
-We will help you navigate the process and ensure that you are properly compensated for what can be an unexpected interruption and upheaval to your life or business.
+This will help you navigate the process and ensure that you are properly compensated for what can be an unexpected interruption and upheaval to your life or business.

 If you need assistance, contact one of our lawyers at [email protected] or call 08 8155 5322 for expert legal advice.